CSE110-Team17/cse110-sp23-group17/admin/team.md

 - [Jeannie](https://github.com/jeannkim) (2nd year Computer Science major)

 ## Values
-- Reespet each other and put it your contribution
+- Respect each other and put it your contribution
 - Honor works, maintaining integrity
 - Following the team contract